Exploring the past, present, and future through Will Jennings’ work

 Who is Will Jennings?
 How did your journey in art and architecture begin?

-Will Jennings: “As a child, I first wanted to be a weightlifter, then a writer, then an architect.
+“As a child, I first wanted to be a weightlifter, then a writer, then an architect.
 I realised quickly that the first was never going to happen, but my interests in the second two remained and I studied a degree in architecture before spending a good few years working in practice – mainly in conservation on some incredible and important historic English buildings.

 But I also knew that working in the office on CAD drawings wasn’t really doing it for me.
 For the last ten years, I have flitted between visual art practice, writing, and teaching, always orbiting around and relating to my key concerns of architecture and the built environment.